 Most people will attest that the drawing factor of Venetian glass is the quality of the workmanship displayed by the pieces.
 Unfortunately, this leads some to belief that it is only the physical creation of the final glass piece that matters in the quality of an object.
 This however, is not the case.
 Glass is an evolving art.
 From conception to creation every stage lends to beauty of the final piece.
-The materials and techniques involved in manufacturing the raw glass itself are just as important to the final appearance of the piece as the firing and shaping of each piece of glassware.
+The materials and

 By Jamie Sue Austin